learn-academy-2022-foxtrot/week-1-assessment-tawnchan/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Higher Order Functions: Higher order functions are functions that operate on other functions, either by taking them as arguments or by returning them.
+1. Higher Order Functions: Higher order functions are functions that operate on other functions, either by ta`king them as arguments or by returning them.

 Higher Order Functions are functions that we can create and use with other functions.